 Detail from the ancient and weighty "Dewar Shield", awarded annually to the first team in the men's Championship race for over one hundred years.

-Previous results are to be found here.
+Recent results are here.

 The South of the Thames Cross Country Association has been flourishing for well over one hundred years now and continues to provide opportunities for club runners to test themselves against others from clubs based in an area bounded by the River Thames in the north, the south coast, the county of Kent in the east and as far west as a team might be prepared to travel.